Saysarah/GettingCleaningDataCourseProject/Readme.txt

 - features.txt, a text document containing a description of all the features in this database
 - feature_info.txt, describes the features of this database and lists the variables estimated from the measured signal

-CONTENT: The Dataset includes the following files:
+CONTENTS: The Dataset includes the following files:
 ---------------------------------
 - readMe.txt
 - Codebook.md